Carolinemay/kwk-l1-instance-methods-lab-ruby-kwk-students-l1-dur-072318/README.md

 ## Objectives

 1. Define a class.
+2.
-2. Build instance methods for the class.
+2. Build instance methods for the class
 ## Overview

 You're going to be adding 2 instance methods to a `Dog` and `Person` class.

 ## Instructions
+class
 Open this lab with `learn open` and run your tests with `learn`.

 #### 1. Define `Dog` in `lib/dog.rb`